benjaminirving/mlseminars-autoencoders/README.md

 Slides for my autoencoder seminar

-Notebook can be viewed in github here: [notebook](https://github.com/benjaminirving/mlseminars-autoencoders/blob/master/Autoencoders.ipynb)
+Notebook can be viewed in github by clicking on [Autoencoders.ipynb](https://github.com/benjaminirving/mlseminars-autoencoders/blob/master/Autoencoders.ipynb)

 ## How to run these slides and examples yourself